ChurchSuite and GDPR

 - We've added two new optional communication options - "Receive post?" and "Receive telephone calls?".
 These can be enabled in the Address Book and Children module options.
 Once enabled, these are visible in ChurchSuite, My ChurchSuite and the My Consent form.

 - We've introduced an affirmative "opt in to receive communications" section on the Connect and Embed "My Details" forms.
 Opt in is distinct from confirming they have "read and accept your privacy notice".
 Consent will evidenced by a confirmation email sent back to the submitter detailing what they submitted and opted into.
 That sent email will serve as consent evidence and will provide data subjects a further opportunity to opt out if they wish.

-- We've implemented of a brand new "unsubscribe" workflow that will be embedded into the email footer of all ChurchSuite emails.
-Recipients will be able to manage their communication preferences or unsubscribe entirely.
-Key dates are now added when a person unsubscribes from any communication method.
+- We've implemented a brand new "unsubscribe" workflow that is embedded into the email footer of all ChurchSuite emails.
+Recipients are able to manage their communication options or unsubscribe entirely.
+Key dates are added against their Address Book profile when they unsubscribe from any communication method.

-- We've introduced new communication options to opt in/out of receiving rota reminders, as distinct from all other general church communications.
-This is manageable within My ChurchSuite, the My Consent form, and through the 'unsubscribe/manage subscriptions' link from within emails.
+- We've introduced communication options to independently opt in/out of receiving rota reminders, as distinct from all other general church communications.
+This is manageable by data subjects within My ChurchSuite and on the My Consent form, bu User in ChurchSuite, and through the 'unsubscribe/manage communication' link from within emails.

 - As part of our own Data Protection Impact Assessment for GDPR compliance, we've implemented new internal processes for our support team, meaning that we can only access your account when you, the data controller, enable support access.
 Access can be enabled and disabled by Administrators as required.
 When disabled, we may only be able to provide general support responses and support article links.